aminrj/aminrj.github.io/_posts/2026-03-05-attack-patterns-red-teaming.md

 [Agent Final]   "Honey bees can recognize human faces."
 ```

 The WhatsApp server functioned correctly.
 The daily-facts server issued instructions that invoked another server's tools.
-MCP has no mechanism to prevent cross-server tool invocation — a fundamental architectural weakness.
+MCP has no mechanism to prevent cross-server tool invocation, a fundamental architectural weakness.

 ### ASI08: Cascading Failures